 Google Analytics can get overwhelming.
 So always open the platform with a specific goal in mind to avoid getting distracted and wandering down a rabbit hole.
 (Although sometimes you learn interesting things in rabbit holes!)

-- Integrate with Other Analytics Tools
+2. Integrate With Other Analytics Tools

 The Rest Is Up to You

 Google Analytics provides vital data about your website traffic sources, audience demographics, and user behavior.
-Every marketer should know how to use GA to draw actionable insights and put their data to work for them.
+Every marketer should know how to use GA4 to draw actionable insights and put their data to work for them.
 I hope this Google Analytics starter guide encourages you to dig deeper and learn more about the numbers behind your digital marketing efforts.